-Real estate mortgage loans outstanding increased 6.9% to \$558.5 million, compared with \$522.7 million at year-end 2018, primarily due to strong customer demand and marketing efforts, offset by typical and scheduled repayments.
+Real estate mortgage loans outstanding increased 9.8% to \$613.3 million, compared with \$558.5 million at year-end 2019, primarily due to strong customer demand and marketing efforts, offset by typical and scheduled repayments.
 Long-term mortgage loans are primarily used to purchase, refinance or improve real estate.
 These loans have maturities ranging from 5 to 40 years.
 Real estate mortgage loans are also made to rural homeowners.
 By federal regulation, a real estate mortgage loan must be secured by a first lien and may only be made in an amount up to 85% of the original appraised value of the property, or up to 97% of the appraised value, if the loan is guaranteed by certain state, federal, or other governmental agencies.
 The average loan to appraised value of the mortgage loan portfolio is less than 50% and under our current underwriting standards, we loan less than the regulatory limit of 85% of the appraised value of the property.

-The production and intermediate-term loans increased 11.5% to \$303.7 million, compared with 2018 loans of \$272.3 million, primarily due to new loan products, strong customer demand and marketing efforts.
+The production and intermediate-term loans decreased 2.4% to \$296.3 million, compared with 2019 loans of \$303.7 million, primarily due to lower customer demand, due in part to the COVID-19 pandemic.
 Production loans are used to finance the ongoing operating needs of agricultural producers and generally match the borrower's normal production and marketing cycle, which is typically 12 months.
 Intermediate-term loans are generally used to finance depreciable capital assets of a farm or ranch.
 Intermediate-term loans are written for a specific term, 1 to 15 years, with most loans being less than 10 years.
 Our production and intermediate-term loan portfolio shows some seasonality.
 Borrowings increase throughout the planting and growing seasons to meet farmers' operating and capital needs.
 These loans are normally at their lowest levels following harvest or the sale of livestock and then loan balances increase in the spring and throughout the rest of the year as borrowers fund operating needs and/or purchase livestock.

-At December 31, 2019 approximately 6.7% of real estate mortgage loans, 10.1% of production and intermediate-term loans and 64.9% of agribusiness loans were the result of loan participations.
-Additionally, 100% of our rural infrastructure loans were the result of loan participations.
+At December 31, 2020, 6.8% of real estate mortgage loans, 9.7% of production and intermediate-term loans and 63.7% of agribusiness loans were the result of loan participations purchased.
+Additionally, 100% of our rural infrastructure loans were a result of loan participations purchased.